AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="course_structures"/>
 ## 6.1 Course structure requirements
 The LMS shall implement a means to create and maintain course structures.
-The LMS shall implement the import of the course data structure defined in section 7.
+1. The LMS shall implement the import of the course data structure defined in section 7.
-The LMS shall implement the export of the course data structure defined in section 7.
+2. The LMS should implement the export of the course data structure defined in section 7.
-The LMS should provide a user interface to LMS administrative users to create and edit course structures internally The LMS shall have the ability to create, maintain,import, and export course structures containing more than 1000 AU’s.
+3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.
+4. The LMS shall be able support course structures with one or more AU’s.

 <BR>
 <BR>